apereirafernandez/apereirafernandez/README.md

 ### Hi there

-I am a lover of sports, yoga and technology.
-Since I was little I have a fascination with computers, I love to test operating systems, programs and the different things that I could achieve with them.
-I am currently developing applications and web pages, and I would like to share some of them with you.
+Hi there!
+I'm a lover of sports, yoga, and technology.
+Ever since I was young, I've been fascinated by computers and enjoy experimenting with different operating systems, programs, and tools.
+Currently, I specialize in developing web applications and sites using technologies such as JavaScript, HTML, CSS, React, and Node.js, among others.
+You can find some of my projects on my GitHub profile, ranging from small applications to larger, more complex e-commerce projects.
+I love sharing my knowledge and collaborating on interesting projects, so don't hesitate to get in touch if you have something in mind.
+I'm excited to connect with you!

 ### Connect with me: